 Prop 65’s Money Trail

-One might also wonder why OEHHA is willing to accept IARC’s hazard assessments as the law of the state without conducting its own risk evaluation.
-One clue might lie in the fact that the “citizen suit” provision included in Prop 65 has been a big moneymaker for powerful trial lawyers.
-This provision allows opportunistic lawyers to file lawsuits against any business in the country that sells products in the state.
+Prop 65 has also been a big moneymaker for powerful trial lawyers, due to the “citizen suit” provision.
+This provision allows opportunistic lawyers to file lawsuits against any company in the country that sells products in the state containing listed substances that do not have a warning label.
 According to California Citizens Against Lawsuit Abuse, over 20,000 lawsuits have resulted in settlement payments totaling $500 million since 1986.

 Additionally, between 2000 and 2010, businesses paid $142 million in Prop 65 settlements, including $89 million in attorney fees.
 These settlements tend to discriminate against small businesses that do not have the financial ability to defend lawsuits like larger corporations.
 As Art Torres, one of the authors of Prop 65 has admitted: